 Termination of Employment: Removal from any employment within the College (paid or volunteer) for a specific period of time.

-Note: Any sanctions not completed within the timeline indicated in the student outcome letter will result in a Vice President hold being placed on the student’s account.
+Note: Any sanctions not completed within the timeline indicated in the student outcome letter will result in a Judicial hold being placed on the student’s account.